Smooth Nested Simulation: Bridging Cubic and Square Root Convergence Rates in High Dimensions: Introduction

-The convergence rate of KRR has been extensively studied under various assumptions in machine-learning literature \citep{geer2000empirical,CaponnettoVito07,SteinwartHushScovel09,ZhangDuchiWainwright15,TuoWangWu20}.
-However, nested simulation presents a unique setting that differs substantially from typical machine-learning tasks in two aspects.
+\paragraph{Convergence Rate Analysis of KRR.} The convergence rate of KRR has been extensively studied under various assumptions in the machine learning literature \citep{geer2000empirical,CaponnettoVito07,SteinwartHushScovel09,ZhangDuchiWainwright15,TuoWangWu20}.
+However, nested simulation presents a unique setting that differs substantially from typical machine learning tasks in two aspects.
 First, the objective is different.
 Whereas KRR is generally used to estimate the unknown function $f$, we aim to estimate $\theta=\mathcal{T}(f(X))$.
 The presence of the nonlinear functional $\mathcal{T}$ changes the relative importance of bias and variance in the estimation of $f$.
 The estimation error is measured differently when taking $\mathcal{T}$ into account.
 Simply plugging the known results of KRR into the nested simulation setting does not yield adequate performance.
 Second, in nested simulation we study budget allocation rules, and the number of observations of $f(\BFx_i)$ (i.e., inner-level samples) for each outer-level scenario $\BFx_i$ is a key decision variable.
 In contrast, in typical KRR settings no repeated observations $f$ are allowed at the same location.
-Hence, in order to improve the convergence rate of the KRR-driven nested simulation, we need to \emph{jointly} select both the regularization parameter of KRR---which itself is critical to the convergence rate of KRR---and the inner-level sample size per outer-level scenario.
+Hence, in order to improve the convergence rate of the KRR-driven method, we need to \emph{jointly} select both the regularization parameter of KRR---which itself is critical to the convergence rate of KRR---and the inner-level sample size per outer-level scenario.
 The existence of these two differences significantly complicates our theoretical analysis, and we develop new technical results to cope with the complication.